 American politicians are calling for a boycott of HBO's fantasy series Game of Thrones after the creator's despicable decision to include former President George W. Bush's severed head in several scenes.
 In the tenth episode of the

-season, Bush's decapitated head is seen impaled on a wooden spike, covered in filthy long hair.
+first season, Bush's decapitated head is seen impaled on a wooden spike, covered in filthy long hair.